-When a person who has developed an addiction to one particular drug (e.g. alcohol or cocaine) or behaviour (e.g. gambling or sex), is at greater risk of developing addiction to another substance or behaviour, simultaneously or in its place.
+When a person who has developed an addiction to one particular drug (e.g. alcohol or cocaine) or behaviour (e.g. gambling or sex), is at greater risk of developing an addiction to another substance or behaviour, simultaneously or in its place.
 In short: swapping one addiction for another.

-A secondary concept of cross addiction is that a person who achieves recovery from a particular addiction and remains abstinent, may be led back to this original addiction if they partake in a different substance or behaviour.
+A secondary concept of cross-addiction is that a person who achieves recovery from a particular addiction and remains abstinent may be led back to this original addiction if they partake in a different substance or behaviour.

 For example, someone who is in recovery from alcoholism might think it safe to use cocaine, while remaining abstinent from alcohol.
 Under the concept of cross-addiction this is dangerous: either the individual may become addicted to cocaine itself or the use of cocaine will eventually lead him back to alcohol.